Australian Centre for Photography: Chippendale

 A temporary closure in September 1993 saw refurbishments begin, with further assistance from the Ministry of $50,000 and also its loan of $300,000.
 In the interim the gallery opened at 27–31 Abercrombie St., Chippendale (6 km closer to the CBD and now housing Galerie pompom) under the name Temporary Hoarding to continue with a few shows into November 1994, including Reflex (12–27 August), sustained by curator/publicist Susan Charlton organising brochures and "Sydney Artbus" public tours.
 It was not until March 1996 that NSW Premier Bob Carr reopened the centre and launched its first show since December 1994, Inheritance, and its café, which was ultimately a joint venture between Stefano Manfredi of Restaurant Manfredi and Barry McDonald (B & J Lizard produce) and named La Mensa.

 Darlinghurst

 From 2011, as photography students increasing turned to courses in tertiary institutions for instruction, revenue from the ACP's film-based workshops continued to fall, and in 2015, the centre was forced to sell its building.
 It rented accommodation at 72 Oxford Street, Darlinghurst, Sydney.
-Its current location is at 21 Foley St, Darlinghurst, a kilometre west along Oxford Street from number 72, and closer to the CBD.
+Its next location was at 21 Foley St, Darlinghurst, a kilometre west along Oxford Street from number 72, and closer to the CBD.